 Because it can be uncomfortable to feel the pressure of “my answers really matter,” often times we prepare for interviews but we don’t go the distance -- so the moment we get into the interview chair we subconsciously close our eyes, hold our breath and hope we come out on the other side of the tunnel unscathed.

-It’s pretty darn standard and I see it all the time: the moment the “Tell me about yourself” question comes out of the box, there we are chronologically droning on about our past five position titles.
-Well unless you have an Australian accent, this doesn't sound inspiring!
+It’s pretty darn standard and I see it all the time: the moment the “Tell me about yourself” question comes out of the box, there we are chronologically droning on about our entire work history.
+But unless you have an Australian accent, this doesn't inspire!

 Growth mindset candidates see mastering the interview as a fun challenge that will help them not only succeed in getting jobs they love, but also in becoming better communicators, storytellers, mentors and managers by: